bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 *You might want to restrict access to the cloud workspace, and secure encrypted communication with it*

 There are many situations when running Ansible-Terraform workspace in the public network over Internet is required.
 This can be done by running the Workspace behind the reverse proxy over secure encrypted HTTPS protocol with authentication.
-For some it might be an easy task to do, but for many engineers, who do not have experience in this area this would be an extra complication that can easily eat several days of your life.
+[Here](./docs/example-compose.md) is the example of a docker-compose file that launches Ansible-Terrafom workspace behind the proxy with middlewares that enable HTTPS and auth (TLS certificates are not included in the example).
+For some engineers it might be an easy task to make such a thing, but for many who do not have experience in this area, this would be a daunting task that can easily consume several days of your life.
 That's why Ansible-Terraform workspace comes with a nice little tool, that generates a docker-compose project
 (including certificates and passwords) to easily, securely and without hassle launch workspace on any cloud server

 ***Ansible-terraform-workspace contains utility that will generate everything needed to launch the workspace in cloud in a secure way, with authentication and with TLS.***

-If you want to run workspace on the remote server securely, launch ansible-terraform workspace on your local laptop first, open its terminal and use utility `/home/abc/utils/remote.py` to generate create docker-compose project with TLS certificates.
+If you would like to run workspace on the remote server securely, launch ansible-terraform workspace on your local laptop first, open its terminal and use utility `/home/abc/utils/remote.py` to generate create docker-compose project with TLS certificates.
 Simply execute

 > `python /home/abc/utils/remote.py --workspace="ansible-terraform-workspace" --port="<ENTRY_PORT>" --host="<IP_OF_CLOUD_SERVER_WITH_PUBLIC_ACCESS>" --user="<ANY_USER_NAME>" --password="<ANY_USER_PASSWORD>"`